datascipaul/gettingdata_courseproject/Codebook.md

 Processed Data:

 Columnns are variables.
-The first column, subjectactivity, is a factor vector with a number followed by a plain english activity, with levels indicating the subject ID and the activity performed in the given row.
-The remaining columns are numeric vectors which contain the average value of each variable for that subject/activity pair (calculated as described in data processing).
+The first column, subjectactivity, is a factor variable with a number followed by ah activity, with levels indicating the subject ID and the activity performed in the given row.
+The remaining columns are numeric variables which contain the average value of each variable for that subject/activity pair (calculated as described in data processing).

 Data Source: